cyrillef/forge.data.management-js/docs/FoldersApi.md

 <a name="getFolderRelationshipsRefs"></a>
 # **getFolderRelationshipsRefs**
-> Object getFolderRelationshipsRefs(projectIdfolderId, , opts)
+> RefsResponse getFolderRelationshipsRefs(projectIdfolderId, , opts)